lynsei/dockistry/docs-why.use.this.md

 - Useful to advanced developers by bringing into play languages, databases, frameworks, and boilerplates that you might not have considered (or even been aware of).
 - Makes you a programming rockstar, just generally speaking.  ;)
 - Impress your friends/boss with your broad range of tooling knowledge
-- Use this for your Internet startup to get running on a full infrastructure, quickly & painlessly.
+- Use this for your Internet startup to get running on a full infrastructure, quickly & painlessly.  (on AWS or Google clouds)

 ## about infrastructure setup
 Use Dockistry to instantly create the infrastructure necessary to operate any web development shop, freelancer, or software firm's baseline.
 Here's what's included: